anthonypoon12/CTP-Team-2-Final-Project/README.md

 Before you start:

-0. Run 'pip install -r requirements.txt' in your virtual environment
+0. Run 'pip install -r requirements.txt' in your virtual environment Try to make sure virtual environment is named venv
 1. Make a Kaggle account
 2. Get API Token (must be in "kaggle.json")
 3. Place in a directory ".kaggle" in your home directory